 "Invisible Children has been canny about marketing the film through social media via the use of Twitter hashtags (#kony2012) and celebrities.
 Rihanna, Stephen Fry, and The Onion's Baratunde Thurston have all tweeted about the film.
 In addition, Invisible Children is organizing a celebrity pressure campaign to get, among others, Oprah Winfrey, Mark Zuckerberg, and Lady Gaga to publicize #kony2012."

-Now, there is some needed context, according to the Council on Foreign Relations' Foreign Policy magazine.
+Now, there is some needed context, according to the Council on Foreign Relations' Foreign Affairs magazine.
 It reported last November that Invisible Children and some other organizations involved in the KONY 2012 campaign: